Xiaoyang-Zhu/btcd-docker-cluster/README.md

 #### Build it up

-Backing to the root directory of the Project and following docker-bitcoin-cluster-tutorial to 1) generate genesis, 2) modify the source code.
+Backing to the root directory of the Project and following docker-bitcoin-cluster-tutorial to 1) install docker and docker-compose, 2) generate genesis, 3) modify the source code.
 Finally, run:

 	docker-compose build
 	docker-compose up

 Voilà !

+Note: How to setup miners?
+It could be found in  docker-bitcoin-cluster-tutorial.